 The researchers who determine the list of Best Nonprofit Employers each year for The NonProfit Times found that these ten things drive organizational excellence that employees say they like about where they work and what they do:

 - I trust the leadership

 - I'm treated like a person, not a number

 - I like the people I work with

 - I can trust this organization

 - I make good use of my skills and abilities

 - I'm given the technology, equipment, and resources I need

-And for those leading nonprofits, the list and why these organizations were picked give valuable clues about becoming another nonprofit people want to work for.
+For other nonprofits, the list and why these organizations were picked as the best give valuable clues about how to become a nonprofit people want to work for.

 TheNonProfitTimes.
 "NPT's Best Nonprofits to Work For 2019," April 1, 2019.
 Accessed October 31, 2019.